Self-employed? The 5 New Year’s Resolutions You Need to Keep

 5) Get better at knowing what you can claim.

 Make sure you aren’t missing any business expenses or misreporting them.
 For example, a new driveway is probably not a legitimate home office expense.
 Neither is the cable portion of your phone/internet/cable bill.
 However, you can usually claim a portion of your mortgage interest for a home office.
-Knowing what you’re entitled to and spending a bit of time with your pencil and calculator can maximize your tax return and reduce your accounting fees.
+Knowing what you’re entitled to can maximize your tax return and reduce your accounting fees.